Up to 50% off sofas & mattresses — limited‑time deals.

 • Whether a barrier fabric is used

-• What foam and treatments are used
+• What foam and treatments are in the sofa

 Budget and Value: What’s Worth Paying For